 \begin{exer} Find the limit $\lim_{n\to\infty}\frac{\sqrt[3]{n}-\sqrt{n}}{\sqrt[4]{n}}$. \end{exer}

 Limit of a~sequence is \underline{nontrivial } if in the original form it leads to an indefinite expression.
 Else it is \underline{trivial }.
 For example, the limits $\lim (2^n+3^n)$ and $\lim\,\frac{4}{5n-3}$ are trivial, but $\lim (2^n-3^n)=+\infty-(+\infty)$ and $\lim\frac{4n+7}{5n-3}=\frac{+\infty}{+\infty}$ are nontrivial.
-Non-trivial limits can often, but not always, be computed by algebraically transforming them to trivial limits, as in Proposition~\ref{prop_2ndExa}.
+Non-trivial limits can often, but not always, be computed by algebraically transforming them into trivial limits, as in Proposition~\ref{prop_2ndExa}.
 The next limit of $n^{1/n}$ is nontrivial because $n\to+\infty$, $\frac{1}{n}\to0$ and $(+\infty)^0$ is an indefinite power expression (see Exercise~\ref{ex_laterEx}).
+No algebraic transformation works in this case, and we have to compute the limit from the definition.
 We show that the exponent prevails and $n^{1/n}\to1$.
-We plan to revisit limits of arithmetic-power expressions in {\em MA~1${}^+$}.
-We use the well known \underline{binomial theorem }.
+We use the well known \underline{binomial theorem } in the next exercise.